Skip to content

 Confident that he has discovered one reason why his municipality’s constituents have not been adopting municipal digital services at the expected rate, Kurt decides to investigate which options are available to his municipality to consolidate its digital strategy.

-Kurt knows that by giving citizens a consolidated view where they can find and search for all municipal services in one place, they will be more likely to make use of the programs and services the municipality has worked so hard on.
+Kurt knows that by giving citizens a consolidated view where they can easily find and search for all municipal services in one place, they will be more likely to make use of the programs and services the municipality has worked so hard on.

 The SCA offers enticing solutions for the challenges Kurt’s municipality is facing, but Kurt wants to make sure that implementing new solutions will not put additional strain on the municipality’s resources.